ohmtech/bohm-eurorack-manual/system/index.md

 Bohm can pitch track the kick octave using Volt/Octave.
 This options then allows to select the 1V voltage range to map to the octave, either 0..1V, 1..2V or 2..3V.

 ## ATTVERT 2 option

 By default, the {guilabel}`SUSTAIN` attenuverter is mapped to the {guilabel}`SUSTAIN` CV.
 It is however possible to map it instead to the {guilabel}`VELOCITY` CV.

+## Func Rand option

+By default, the {guilabel}`FUNCTION` trigger in Studio mode will randomize only the Bohm and Groove (_ie._ not the performer).
+It is possible to randomize everything using this option:

+- `ALL`: Randomize Bohm, Groove and Performer
+- `B+G`: Randomize only Bohm and Groove

 ## Shop Mode option